GenerGener/UTR_Checker/README.md

 Aim: develop a tool to screen for HIV-1 LTR sequences, including U3 region, R region, U5 region at the 5' and 3' ends.

-Background: HIV DNA has LTR-HIV-LTR structure, mosre specifically U3-R-U5-HIV-U3-R-U5.
+Background: HIV DNA has LTR-HIV-LTR structure, more specifically U3-R-U5-HIV-U3-R-U5.
 5' U3-R-U5 should be identical to 3' U3-R-U5.
 HIV sequences with different sequences denote possible sequencing artifacts or synthetic constructs.
 E.g., NL4-3 made from two HIV-1 cDNAs spliced together during molecular cloning, as opposed to during an infective cycle.
 Note, the current historical HIV reference genome GenBank:K03455.1 has sequencing artifacts in its U3 and U5:

 ```
 CLUSTAL format alignment by MAFFT (v7.511)